cruxlang/crux/design/mutability.md

 ## Mutable Records and Type Inference

-Sneak's type checker infers mutability of record fields from how the records themselves are used.
+Crux's type checker infers mutability of record fields from how the records themselves are used.

 A record field can be mutable, immutable, or _quantified_, with the following rules: